asbhat/asbhat.github.io/riceballdb/about/privacy.md

 For example, any time you search for a show, or save a movie to one of your lists, or update your chapters read, RiceballDb sends a message to AniList's servers on your behalf.
 AniList is then able to use that data as outlined in [AniList's Privacy Policy](https://anilist.co/terms).
-This is the same as using the AniList website.
+AniList would receive the same information if you were using the anilist.co website.

 By using RiceballDb, you're subject to [AniList's Privacy Policy](https://anilist.co/terms) as well as any other services or websites you use or visit.